 A serene walk through Togakushi’s sacred forests and shrines, perfect for a shorter yet deeply refreshing nature and culture escape

-1️⃣ Visit Okusha Shrine area via the famous cedar-lined path.
-In winter, while the shrine itself will be inaccessible due to snow, the spectacular ancient cedars blanketed in snow create a magical, otherworldly atmosphere.
+- Visit the Okusha Shrine area via the famous cedar-lined path.
+In winter, while the shrine itself is inaccessible due to snow, the ancient cedars blanketed in snow create a magical, otherworldly atmosphere.

-3️⃣ Savor a bowl of Togakushi soba noodles at a renowned local restaurant in Chusha area.
+- Savor a bowl of Togakushi soba noodles at a renowned local restaurant in the Chusha area.

 This half-day tour is an excellent choice during the winter season for those who want to enjoy the snowy landscape and a shorter excursion.